BarbyKelly/quizproject/README.md

 - Read Guidelines on 'Guidelines' page
 - Click on 'Back to Main Menu' button to return to Main menu from 'Guidelines' page

-- Click on 'Choose Your Quiz Level' button
+- Click on 'Select Quiz Level' button
 - Choose Level for the Quiz
 - Click on 'Beginner', 'Intermediate' or 'Expert' Level button